JaMo42/spellcheck_comments/doc/CONFIGURATION.md

 `bottom-status` | Whether to show the status bar at the bottom | `false` `box-style` | Which flavor of box drawing characters to use, valid values are `"rounded"`, `"sharp"`, `"heavysharp"`, `"double"`, and `"ascii"`.
 An invalid value defaults to `rounded`. | `"rounded"`
-`dim-code` | Whether to dim the colors of code outside comments | `true` `filters` | A list of regular expressions, if any of them matches a word it is not checked.
+`dim-code` | Whether to dim the colors of code outside comments | `true` `filter-commented-code` | Whether filtering of commented code is enabled.
+More details about this are in the readme. | `false`
+`filters` | A list of regular expressions, if any of them matches a word it is not checked.
 They use the RE2 syntax: https://golang.org/s/re2syntax (like Perl or Python). | `[]`
 `highlight-commands` | A list of commands to try for highlighting.These should produce highlighting using ANSI escape codes.
 In the strings `%FILE%` is replaced with the filename.
 The first highlighter that does not give an error is used. | `[]`
 `ignore-case` | Whether to ignore the case for the "Ignore all", "Replace all", and ignore lists.
 This does not affect the spell checking, use the `ignore-case` option in the `aspell-options` section for that. | `true`